duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/40_rpl_baseline.md

 ---

-Despite the amelioration seen in the loss of the critic, we believed in could be improved by lowering it even more.
+Despite the amelioration seen in the loss of the critic, we believe it could be improved even more.
+Modifying the reward function or simply lowering the penalty for crashing even more could make for an easier signal to learn.

-We also observed that the actor tend to output commands in the extreme.
-Using a tanh as the last activation layer it can only output values between -1 and 1.
-We can see in the following figures that most of the correction sent correspond to the extremum allowed.
+We also observed that the actor has a tendancy to send only the maximum or minimum possible correction.
+By sending a correction of 0, the model simply comes down to the basic controller.
+However, using a tanh as the last activation layer it can output values between -1 and 1.
+In turn, the actor seems to have a hard time not saturating this activation layer.
+The next figures demonstrate that phenomenon.

 ---
 <p align="center">